google/comprehensive-rust/src/memory-management/approaches.md

 C, with alloc and free operations precisely where they are required -- zero cost.
 It also provides tools similar to C++'s smart pointers.
-When required, other options such as reference counting are available, and there are even third-party crates available to support runtime garbage collection (not covered in this class).
+When required, other options such as reference counting are available, and there are even crates available to support runtime garbage collection (not covered in this class).

 </details>